How pyrrole disorder relates to mental illnesses

 It is unclear whether elevated urine pyrrole concentration causes mental illness or it is the mental illness that causes evaluated pyrrole in urine.
 However, studies show that nutrient deficiency can exacerbate mental illnesses.

-Many of the signs and symptoms of pyrrole disorder correlate with zinc and vitamin B6 deficiencies, and high doses of these nutrients provided significant improvement in HPL levels and symptoms.
+Many of the signs and symptoms of pyrrole syndrome correlate with zinc and vitamin B6 deficiencies, and high doses of these nutrients provided significant improvement in HPL levels and symptoms.
 This is the classical problem of correlation versus causation.

 Vitamin B6 Loss